Demographics of Brazil

-Brazil had an official resident population of 215,000,000 in 2022, according to IBGE.
-Brazil is the seventh most populous country in the world, and the second most populous in the Americas and Western Hemisphere.
+Brazil had an official resident population of 203 million in 2022, according to the Brazilian Institute of Geography and Statistics (IBGE).
+Brazil is the seventh most populous country in the world and the second most populous in the Americas and Western Hemisphere.

-Brazilians are mainly concentrated in the eastern part of the country, which comprises the Southeast, South and Northeast.
+Brazilians are mainly concentrated in the eastern part of the country, which comprises the Southeast, South, and Northeast.
 But it also has a significant presence in large cities in the Center-West and North.
-According with 2010 Census, Brazil had 91,051,646 White people, 82,277,333 Mixed people, 14,517,961 Black people, 2,084,288 Asian people, and 817,963 Indigenous people.
+According to the 2022 census, Brazil had 88,252,121 White people, 92,083,286 Mixed people, 20,656,458 Black people, 850,132 Asian people, and 1,227,640 Indigenous people.

-Demographic statistics

-Demographic statistics according to the World Population Review.